Din–The Day: Controversies

 In August, Morteza Atashzamzam accused Ananta Jalil of violating the terms and conditions of the film.
 Ananta Jalil made the film in his own way without discussing with the director.
 As a result, the film has turned into a low-quality film, the director said.
 Morteza also requested Ananta to drop the names of Iranians from the list of names of the film's production team due to non-compliance with the terms of the contract, but Ananta refused the request.
 Morteza filed a case against Ananta in a court in Tehran, and said he would file a case in Bangladesh as well.
 Ananta rejected the director's statement.
 He termed his allegation as part of a conspiracy against him.

 Ananta Jalil claimed that it was produced on an estimated budget of ৳100 crore, that makes it the most expensive Bangladeshi film at the time of its release.
-But later Morteza Atashzamzam, co-producer of the flim, published the film related agreement via Instagram which states that it's actual budget was ৳4 core.
+But later Morteza Atashzamzam, co-producer of the film, published the film related agreement via Instagram which states that its actual budget was ৳4 core.
 As per the contract, Ananta was supposed to pay the entire budget, but he paid only 4.8 percent of the total amount.
 After the release of the director's contract, when Entertainment reporter of Prothom Alo asked Ananta about this, he claimed that the contract was edited, but he refrained from giving any direct answer regarding the film's budget.